DanMedinaGH/PL300Prep/Part 1 Level 3/README.md

 Has RegionName, Date, and SalesVolume in Stacked Column Chart visual.<br/>
 Has RegionName, Date, and SalesVolume in Line chart visual. <br/>
 Has RegionName, Date, and 12m%Change in Line and Clustered Column chart visual<br/>
+Has FileExtension, Date, and SumOfSize in Matrix, Clustered Column, and Area Chart visuals <br/>
+For Practice Activity 3.<br/>

 ## Formatting
 ### Table Visual